 Get the full picture and start working with APIs

 When you consider to start working with APIs, there are some important steps to think about.
 From your use case and stakeholder buy-in; to technical implementation and execution.
 To help you with the most essential steps, we created an API Guide.
 It is based on our own experience and of our customers.

 Our Developer Blog is a place for all business and IT developers.
-We will share insights about innovation and tech.
-Give you updates on our APIs.
-And share the greatest stories to celebrate your accomplishments and contributions.
+We share insights about innovation and tech, give you updates on our APIs, and share the best stories to celebrate your accomplishments and contributions.